matt-graham/matt-graham.github.io/slides/cthmc/slides-aabi.md

   \mathcal{Z}(\beta) = \int_{\set{X}} \exp\lsb -\beta \phi(\vct{x}) - (1 - \beta) \psi(\vct{x}) \rsb \,\dr\vct{x}
 \] <!-- .element: class="fragment" data-fragment-index="4" -->

+Note:

+A common way to deal with multimodal distribution in MCMC is to introduce a inverse temperature variable $\beta$ and a unimodal base density defined by a potential $\psi$ which approximates the target density.

+This geometrically bridge between target distribution at $\beta=1$ and base density at $\beta=0$.

+The normalising term for this conditional distribution now dependent on $\beta$ and often termed the partition function.

 ----

 <!-- .slide: data-background-image="images/geometric-bridge-beta-ensemble.svg" data-background-size="contain" -->

+Note:

+Idea is distributions at intermediate $\beta$ retain some structure from target distribution but are easier to sample from due to energy barriers being flattened out.
+If we vary the inverse temperature $\beta$ during sampling the hope is that at low $\beta$ we will be able to make large moves around the state space at low $\beta$ and thus be able to jump between modes at $\beta=1$.

+Several methods such as simulated and parallel tempering have been proposed for defining a Markov chains on an augmented state space with $\beta$ defined on a finite set of values, however the performance of these methods are very sensitive to amongst other things the choice of the $\beta$ values and so they are difficult to use in a black box manner.

 ---

 <!-- .slide: data-background-image="images/1d-gm-continuous-inv-temp-joint.svg" data-background-size="contain" -->

 ### Continuous inverse temperature $\beta$?

+Note:

+Natural question: can we use a continuous inverse temperature variable?

+Several methods proposed using this idea including path sampling by Gelman and Meng and Adiabatic Monte Carlo by Betancourt.

 ----